DataCueCo/datacue-magento-2/README.md

 2. Run `composer update datacue/magento_module`.

+3. Run `bin/magento setup:upgrade`.

-3. You might need to change file permissions or ownership of the generated files after the update.
+4. You might need to change file permissions or ownership of the generated files after the update.

-4. The module has been updated now.
+5. The module has been updated now.